 You pay premiums outright.
-Deductibles, copayments and coinsurance are ways that Medicare shares the cost of your care with you.
+Deductibles, copayments (copays) and coinsurance are ways that Medicare shares the cost of your care with you.

 A premium is a fixed fee that you pay for your Medicare coverage.
 You may pay a premium to Medicare, to a private insurance company or to both, depending on the coverage you choose.
 Most premiums are charged monthly.

-A deductible is an amount that you have to pay out-of-pocket before your plan will begin to pay some of your health care costs.
+A deductible is an amount that you pay out-of-pocket before your plan begins to pay some of your health care costs.
 Deductibles are charged annually by Part B and most private Medicare plans.
 Part A charges a deductible for each benefit period In Medicare Part A, a benefit period begins the day you go into a hospital or skilled nursing facility.
 It ends when you have been out for 60 days in a row.
 You may be in the hospital more than once during one benefit period.
 There is no limit on the number of benefit periods that Medicare will cover.
 Part A charges a deductible for each benefit period. .

 A copayment, or copay, is a fixed amount you pay each time you use a service or purchase a product.
 For example, you may pay $10 or $20 each time you go to the doctor or fill a prescription.

 Coinsurance is when you split the cost of a service or product.
 For example, you pay 20% of the Medicare-approved amount The amount Medicare determines to be reasonable for a covered service.
 Providers who “accept assignment” agree to accept this amount as payment in full.
 Providers who accept Medicare but not assignment can charge up to 15% above this amount. and Medicare pays 80%.

 It’s easy to focus only on monthly premiums when looking at Medicare costs.
 Premiums are regular monthly expenses that have to fit into a budget.
 And most of us are keenly aware of our monthly expenses.